This post may contain affiliate links. For more information, please read my disclosure policy.

 I don’t know about your house, but my kids are bouncing off the walls with excitement.
 They can’t wait until Christmas!
 Which begs the question, just how do you keep your kids reading when they can’t settle down?

 When kids are full of the Christmas spirit, they don’t want to read mundane books about turtles, rabbits, or elephants.
-They’re longing for books filled with the Christmas spirit.
-Books which prepare kids for Christmas and heighten their excitement even more.
+They long for books filled with the Christmas spirit.
+Books that prepare kids for Christmas and heighten their excitement even more.

 - The Christmas Story